Quaternary RM (QRM) code[1]

 Description

 A quaternary linear code over \(\mathbb{Z}_4\) whose binary mod-two reduction is an RM code.
-This code subsumes the quaternary images of the Kerdock and Preparata codes under the Gray map.
+This code family includes the quaternary codes whose Gray images are the binary Kerdock and Preparata codes.
 The code is usually noted as QRM\((r,m)\), with its mod-two reduction yielding the RM code RM\((r,m)\) [1; Thm.
 19].Decoding

-QRM codes that are the images of Preparata codes under the Gray map can be decoded using a syndrome-calculation-based algorithm to correct all error patterns of Lee weight at most 2 and detect all (or, for some constructions, a subset of) error patterns of Lee weight 3 or 4 [1,2].Cousins
+QRM codes whose Gray images are Preparata codes can be decoded using a syndrome-calculation-based algorithm to correct all error patterns of Lee weight at most 2 and detect all (or, for some constructions, a subset of) error patterns of Lee weight 3 or 4 [1,2].Cousins

 - Reed-Muller (RM) code— The mod-two reduction of the QRM\((r,m)\) code is the RM\((r,m)\) code [1; Thm.
 19].